aws-cloudformation/community-registry-extensions/modules/CloudFront_S3Website/README.md

 # AwsCommunity::CloudFront::S3Website::MODULE

-The module `AwsCommunity::CloudFront::S3Website::MODULE` creates a CloudFront distribution that points at a S3 bucket.
-This module will also use ACM to create a certificate, setup a custom DNS name using Route53.
+The module `AwsCommunity::CloudFront::S3Website::MODULE` creates a CloudFront distribution that points at an S3 bucket.
+This module will also use ACM to create a certificate and set up a custom DNS name using Route53.

 ## Limitations